3 Creative Morning Rituals to Come up With New Ideas

 Morning ritual.jpeg

-In my latest post on creativity, I gave you the most potent creativity boost there is: spending time alone in the morning.
-Yet just being in the morning, alone, offline, in a comfy chair can easily lead to sleeping again so, how do we turn that alone time into fuel for our creativity rocket?
-Let’s go over three creative morning rituals you can put into practice during your recently rescued alone-time that would boost your creative soul.
+In the blog post where I defined creativity, I mentioned the most potent creativity boost: spending time alone in the morning.
+Yet being alone in the morning, offline, in a comfy chair, can easily lead to sleeping again.
+So, how do we turn that alone time into fuel for our creativity rocket?
+Let’s review three creative morning rituals you can practice during your recently rescued alone time to boost your creative soul.

 What makes you laugh?
 What sparks joy in you?
 When was the last time you did something that gave you joy?
-Sometimes I listen to jazz with my headphones on at full power while everyone in the house sleeps.
-Whenever I’ve been in recovery from some misstep or an especially stressful period, I’ve done gentle stretches or a couple yoga positions.
+Sometimes, I listen to jazz with my headphones on at full power while everyone sleeps.
+Whenever I’ve recovered from some misstep or an incredibly stressful period, I’ve done gentle stretches or a couple of yoga positions.

-My advice is that before jumping into brainstorming, do something fun that triggers positive energy, even if it’s just for three minutes.
-Read a couple pages of your favorite book, write down a joyful memory, dance to your favorite song, go for a quick run.... anything!
+My advice is to do something fun that triggers positive energy before jumping into brainstorming, even if it’s just for three minutes.
+Read a few pages of your favorite book, write down a joyful memory, dance to your favorite song, go for a quick run.... anything!
 And then, the next day, aim to do a little less — that will take the pressure off starting.
-You don’t need to get to yesterday’s level: just a little less.
-And once you get the ball rolling, it’ll become easier and easier.
+You don’t need to get to yesterday’s level, just a little less.
+And once you get the ball rolling, it’ll become easier and more manageable.

-Ok, you have done your fun warm up and your body is now awake.
+Okay, you have completed your fun warm-up, and your body is awake.
 What about your mind?
-Is it still worried about yesterday’s problems, or tomorrow’s fears?
-Meditation helps us live in the moment even in the most extreme circumstances, reconnect with our body and inner thoughts, and free ourselves from external pressure to conform.
-It will definitely awake your mind and help you narrow your focus on what is truly important: the present moment.
+Is it still worried about yesterday’s problms, or tomorrow’s fears?
+Meditation helps us live in the moment even in extreme circumstances, reconnect with our body and inner thoughts, and free ourselves from external pressure to conform.
+It will awaken your mind and help you narrow your focus on what is truly important: the present moment.

-Use this time to truly connect with yourself.
+Use this time to connect with yourself genuinely.
 Find a comfortable position, sit upright, and breathe in and out, focusing on your breath.
-Like we said the other day, try not to think about anything at all.
-If any thoughts appear, just swipe them right as if they were notifications on your phone.
-If you have a hard time clearing your mind, don’t get angry at yourself, just discard them. it takes practice, and you with time you will get better at it.
+As we said the other day, try not to think about anything.
+If any thoughts appear, swipe them right as if they were notifications on your phone.
+If you have difficulty clearing your mind, don’t get angry at yourself; discard them.
+It takes practice, and you will get better at it with time.

 3. The creative moment of truth: put pen to paper